Correction: Black Legislator Threats story

-BENNINGTON, Vt.
-(AP) — A self-described white nationalist who has harassed Vermont’s only female black legislator who later resigned pleaded not guilty on Thursday to two counts of possessing illegal, large capacity gun magazines.
+A self-described white nationalist who prompted Vermont’s only female black legislator to resign is facing a charge he possessed illegal, large capacity gun magazines.

 State Police say 36-year-old Max Misch, of Bennington, was arrested Wednesday after troopers searched his home and found evidence he had purchased large capacity ammunition feeding devices.
 He’s due in court Thursday.

 Last year, the Vermont Legislature passed a law banning large capacity magazines.